MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - [**Phone System with Calling Plan**](#phone-system-with-calling-plan).
 An all-in-the-cloud solution with Microsoft as your PSTN carrier.

-- [**Phone System with your own PSTN carrier**](#phone-system-with-own-pstn-carrier-with-direct-routing) by using Direct Routing to connect your on-premises environment to Teams.
+- [**Phone System with your own PSTN carrier by using Direct Routing**](#phone-system-with-own-pstn-carrier-with-direct-routing) to connect your on-premises environment to Teams.

+- [**Phone System with your own PSTN carrier by using Operator Connect**](#operator-connect-plan), which is currently available only in **public preview.**  With Operator Connect, if your existing operator is a participant in the Microsoft Operator Connect program, they can manage the service for bringing PSTN calling to Teams.
+For information on the benefits and requirements of Operator Connect, and for a list of operators participating in this program, see [Plan Operator Connect](#operator-connect-plan).

 You can also choose a combination of options, which enables you to design a solution for a complex environment, or manage a multi-step migration (more about migration later).